maxwell-sterner/my-projects/playlist-creator/README.md

 # To Run:
 My react app folder is labelled “playlist-creator” and my server is called “server.js”.
 The other files in the folder must be included to access the Spotify server (client_credentials, etc).
-Both the Finals Deliverables folder and the playlist-creator folder need a node_modules.
-To run, cd to “Final Deliverables” folder and node server.js/npm start playlist-creator.
+Both the playlist-creator folder and the playlist-creator folder need a node_modules.
+To run, cd to the “playlist-creator” folder and node server.js/npm start playlist-creator.
 My application uses a Spotify login so you need an account on Spotify.
 My project works like Spotify or Apple Music’s application where you search up a song, then have the ability to add it to a playlist or create a new playlist.
 The playlists are then viewable from the